Buy Philips Lumea Prestige

 Wait 24 hours after your skin test and if there’s no reaction, you’re good to go.
 And it’s very easy.

-You can learn more about how to prepare for your sessions here.
+You can learn more detail about how to prepare for your sessions here.
+Shave your hairs for best results, although Philips say you can wax or epilate if you prefer.
 And if you’ll be zapping facial or neck hairs I recommend dermaplaning as an alternative to shaving.
-And Philips say you can wax, epilate or pluck your hairs if you prefer.
-Learn more this and about dermaplaning here
+Learn more about all of this and about dermaplaning here, and you’ll find buy links for dermaplaning tools at the end of this review.

 Here’s a quick summary on how to use the Prestige, and there’s loads more detail in the following sections.